siddhant123-geek/ChromaSync/README.md

 # NewsAppMVVM
-This is my ChromaSync application project, where I have used the modern  best practices  and framework/libraries offered by Android Jetpack.
+- This is my ChromaSync application project, where I have used the modern  best practices  and framework/libraries offered by Android Jetpack.
+Where the user can add new theme profiles, use existing ones.
+- The user can also delete some existing ones.
+- The user can also sync the profiles with the server and store the local profiles in cloud.

 # Architecture used is MVVM(Model View View Model)